 The Series 2002A2 Bonds will mature on July 1, 2032.
-The Series 2002A2 Bonds will bear interest from the 2002A2 Conversion Date through their Initial Rate Period at their Initial Rate and thereafter will bear interest in the Weekly Rate Mode (payable on the first Business Day of each month) until the Series 2002A2 Bonds are converted to another Rate Mode.
+The Series 2002A2 Bonds will bear interest from the Reoffering Date through their Initial Rate Period at their Initial Rate and thereafter will bear interest in the Daily Rate Mode or the Weekly Rate Mode (payable on the first Business Day of each month) until the Series 2002A2 Bonds are converted to another Rate Mode.

 The Series 2005A Bonds will mature on July 1, 2035.
-The Series 2005A Bonds will bear interest from the 2005A Conversion Date through their Initial Rate Period at their Initial Rate and thereafter will bear interest in the Weekly Rate Mode (payable on the first Business Day of each month) until the Series 2005A Bonds are converted to another Rate Mode.
+The Series 2005A Bonds will bear interest from the Reoffering Date through their Initial Rate Period at their Initial Rate and thereafter will bear interest in the Daily Rate Mode or the Weekly Rate Mode (payable on the first Business Day of each month) until the Series 2005A Bonds are converted to another Rate Mode.

-Unless otherwise set forth herein, the descriptions of the Reoffered Bonds and the related documents included herein generally relate only to the terms and provisions which are applicable while the Reoffered Bonds bear interest in the Weekly Rate Mode.
-The Reoffered Bonds are available in denominations of \$100,000 or any integral multiple of \$5,000 in excess thereof during their respective Initial Rate Periods and any Weekly Rate Period.
+The Reoffered Bonds will be issued in denominations of \$100,000 or any integral multiple of \$5,000 in excess thereof during the Initial Rate Period and any Daily Rate Period or Weekly Rate Period.
+Unless otherwise set forth herein, the description of the Reoffered Bonds and the related documents included herein generally relate only to the terms and provisions which are applicable while the Reoffered Bonds bear interest in the Daily Rate Mode or the Weekly Rate Mode.

-Interest on the Reoffered Bonds will be payable during their respective Initial Rate Periods and Weekly Rate Periods in immediately available funds by check or draft or, at the request of a Holder, by wire transfer to the wire transfer address within the continental United States to which such Holder has, prior to the applicable Record Date, directed the Trustee to wire such interest.
-The Record Date is the close of business on the Business Day immediately preceding each Interest Payment Date during the respective Initial Rate Periods and any Weekly Rate Period.
+Interest on the Reoffered Bonds will be payable during their respective Initial Rate Periods, Daily Rate Periods and Weekly Rate Periods in immediately available funds by check or, at the request of a Holder, by wire transfer to the wire transfer address within the continental United States to which such Holder has, prior to the applicable Record Date, directed the Trustee to wire such interest.
+The Record Date is the close of business on the Business Day immediately preceding each Interest Payment Date during the respective Initial Rate Periods and any Daily Rate Period or Weekly Rate Period.